akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

 **What is the difference with a forward rewrite?**
 Forward rewrites are a perfect use case to serve content over a different URL.
 A forward rewrite returns a `200` but does not change the original URL seen by the enduser.

-**Could you do this at the origin**
+**Could you do this at the origin?**
-Yes, this technique is nothing specific to Akamai EdgeWorkers.
+Yes, this technique is not specific to Akamai EdgeWorkers.
 However depending on your CMS/Framework this might be too complex or not even possible at all.

-**What happens when multiple redirects are sent Multiple redirects are recursively chased and and combined into a single `200` pointing to the latest URL.
+**What happens when multiple redirects are sent** Multiple redirects are recursively chased and and combined into a single `200` pointing to the latest URL.